 The Planning Board closed its public hearing on a request by the River Valley Restaurant Group to convert the two-story commercial building and single-story garage at 296 Main St. into a new location for Ziatun, now at 244 Main.
 River Valley also owns Tito Santana, Vegetalien and Beacon Bread Company.

 After being named in November as the city’s new building inspector, George Kolb has decided not to take the job, Mayor Randy Casale said during Monday’s City Council meeting.
 Kolb will remain in Union Vale, where he has been the building inspector since 2011.
 Tim Dexter, Beacon’s longtime inspector, retired at the end of 2018.
-David Buckley, the department’s deputy, will lead the agency on an interim basis while city officials seek a full-time replacement through Dutchess County civil service, said Anthony Ruggiero, the city administrator.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+David Buckley, the department’s deputy, will lead the agency on an interim basis while city officials seek a full-time replacement through Dutchess County civil service, said Anthony Ruggiero, the city administrator.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.